 Cholera is spread through contaminated food or water.
 It is not usually spread directly from person to person, but it can be spread through contact with the feces of an infected person.
 Cholera causes severe diarrhea and vomiting.
 If it isn’t treated quickly, it can lead to dehydration and even death.

-Cholera is a risk mostly to people traveling to countries where the disease is common (Haiti, and parts of Africa, Asia, and the Pacific).
+Cholera is a risk mostly to people traveling to countries where the disease is common (Americas including Hispaniola, parts of Africa, South Asia, and Southeast Asia).
 While it is rare in the United States, cholera has also occurred among people eating raw or undercooked seafood from the Gulf Coast.

 Cholera Vaccine